 Headphones are transducers that convert analog audio signals (electrical energy) into sound waves (mechanical wave energy).
-The electrical signals have power and voltage factors and sensitivity is based on these one or both of these factors.
+The electrical signals have power and voltage factors, and sensitivity is based on one or both of these factors.

 Audio Signals Are Electrical Signals

-The audio signals that are sent to the headphone drivers are alternating current.
-These AC signals mimic the shape of sound waves and it is the job of the headphones to convert the AC signals into their coinciding sound waves.
+The audio signals that are sent to the headphone drivers are alternating currents.
+These AC signals mimic the shape of sound waves, and it is the job of the headphones to convert the AC signals into their coinciding sound waves.

-Audio signals typically have frequencies that range within the audible range of human hearing (20 Hz – 20,000 Hz) though they may have more limited or even extended bandwidths.
+Audio signals typically have frequencies within the audible range of human hearing (20 Hz – 20,000 Hz) though they may have more limited or even extended bandwidths.

 The accuracy in which the headphones will reproduce the audio signal across all frequencies is given as the headphones’ frequency response.

 To learn more about electrical audio signals and headphone frequency response, check out my article What Is A Microphone Audio Signal, Electrically Speaking? and What Is Headphone Frequency Response & What Is A Good Range? respectively.